-Principe Island is the smaller of two major isles comprising the country of Sao Tome and Principe, located in the Gulf of Guinea, off mainland Africa's western coast (Gabon).
-The country's other big island is Sao Tome, located approx 140 km (87 ml) to the southwest.
+Santo António is the main port and town on Príncipe Island - the smaller of two main isles (together with Sao Tome) comprising Sao Tome and Principe.
+The country is in Gulf of Guinea, off mainland Africa's western coast (Gabon).
+Sao Tome is approx 140 km (87 ml) to the southwest of Príncipe.

-- Principe Island has a total area of 136 km2 (53 ml2) and a population around 5,000.
-Principe is a heavily eroded volcano that is speculated to be more than 3 million years old.
-The island is surrounded by several smaller isles, including Ilheu Caroco, Tinhosa Grande, Tinhosa Pequena, Ilheu Bom Bom.
-Part of Cameroon Line archipelago, the Island rises in the south to 948 m (3110 ft) at its highest elevation point (Pico de Principe), in thickly forested area forming part of Obo National Park.
+- Principe Island has total area approx 136 km2 (53 ml2) and population around 5,000.
+The island is a heavily eroded volcano and is surrounded by several smaller isles, including Ilheu Caroco, Tinhosa Grande, Tinhosa Pequena, Ilheu Bom Bom.
+Principe's highest elevation point (Pico de Principe)is in the south (948 m / 3110 ft), in a thickly forested area part of Obo National Park.

-- The island was uninhabited when it was discovered by the Portuguese.
-It was named "Principe" (Prince's island) in honor of Afonso, Prince of Portugal (1475-1491).
-Subsequently, the isle's central and northern lands were made into sugar and cocoa plantations, making it the world's greatest cocoa producer.
-After the country's independence (1975) all these plantations were reverted to forest.
+- When discovered by the Portuguese, the island was uninhabited.
+It was named Principe (Prince's island) in honor of Afonso, Prince of Portugal (1475-1491).
+Subsequently, isle's central and northern lands were converted into sugar and cocoa plantations, making it world's largest cocoa producer.
+After country's independence (1975) all plantations were reverted to forests.

 Santo Antonio cruise terminal

 Cruise ships to Principe Island dock (anchor) at Santo Antonio - port town on the eastern coast.